jothsnapraveena/Healthcare-Analytics/README.md

 - Conditions: Captures medical conditions diagnosed during encounters.
 - Encounters: Records healthcare visits, including details on costs and insurance.
 - Immunizations: Logs immunization events, including type and patient details.

+Note on Data Availability
+The encounters.txt file contains a significant amount of data and exceeds GitHub's file size limit, preventing it from being uploaded directly to the repository.
+For those interested in this data, it can be accessed from Data Wizardry, which provides comprehensive resources for obtaining healthcare-related synthetic data.

 ### Analysis Goals